 But research into happiness has also yielded something a little less obvious: Being better educated, richer, or more accomplished doesn’t do much to predict whether someone will be happy.
 In fact, it might mean someone is less likely to be satisfied with life.

-I recently spoke to Raghunathan about his book, and the interview that follows has been edited and condensed for the sake of clarity.
+I recently spoke to Raghunathan about his book.
+The interview that follows has been edited and condensed for the sake of clarity.

 Joe Pinsker: One of the premises of your book is that people may have a sense of what will make them happy, but they approach those things in ways that don’t maximize happiness.
 Could you provide an example of that disconnect?